-A. In Guatemala, of the existing types of legal entity, the Anonymous Company has been updated with greater promotion.
+A. In Guatemala, among the existing types of legal entity, the Anonymous Company has been updated with greater promotion.
 So, we initially recommend acting within a process of contracting the State, through an Anonymous Company.
 This as it allows two important things:

 - The property protection of investors/shareholders.

-- The continuity and stability it can offer to the State, considering that many important projects or services are long-term implementation.
-This allows, in essence, to continue the execution and delivery of the expected result, since in case of any change or eventuality that makes it necessary to change representatives or managers the project or service, it continues to be executed and delivered to the State by the same entity to which it was awarded.
-On the contrary, if it is done through an individual person (individual trader), at the time this person dies, we would be faced with a limitation that would prevent us from continuing with the performance of the contract which would affect the interests of the state; precisely because in most contracts of this nature it is forbidden to subcontract, assign or aliente the rights acquired through the award and subsequent contracting.
+- The continuity and stability it can offer to the State, considering that many important projects or services are long-term implementations.
+This allows, in essence, to continue the execution and delivery of the expected result, since, in case of any change or eventuality that makes it necessary to change representatives or managers of the project or service, it continues to be executed and delivered to the State by the same entity to which it was awarded.
+On the contrary, if it is done through an individual person (individual trader), at the time this person dies, we would be faced with a limitation that would prevent us from continuing with the performance of the contract which would affect the interests of the state; precisely because in most contracts of this nature it is forbidden to subcontract, assign or alienate the rights acquired through the award and subsequent contracting.